vizdata-f21/project-1-ctrl_alt_elite/proposal/proposal.md

 The second question we want to answer is “How do the number of likes and followers of a Twitter user vary based on user verification status?”
-We will use the variables ‘followers’, ‘verified’ and ‘like\_count’.
+We will use the variables `followers`, `verified` and `like_count`.
 We will map `followers` to the x axis, and `like_count` to the y axis, and then display each point using geom\_point.
 Then, we will use an aesthetic such as color or shape to map the verification status of the tweet author, such that viewers can easily distinguish the two groups.
 We will also employ geom\_smooth to point out noticeable trend lines, and how they differ between verified and unverified users.